Croatian Social Liberal Party: Legislative

 The following is a summary of the party's results in legislative elections for the Croatian Parliament.
 The "Total votes" and "Percentage" columns include sums of votes won by pre-election coalitions HSLS had been part of.
 In elections where it became possible for the candidates of HSLS to receive preferential votes, that statistic is added to the total votes column.
 The "Total seats" column includes sums of seats won by HSLS in election constituencies plus representatives of ethnic minorities affiliated with HSLS.

+European Parliament

 Presidential

 The following is a list of presidential candidates who were endorsed by HSLS in elections for President of Croatia.